 (3) For his entire life, starting on the very day he was born, Prince Vessantara was generous beyond compare – when anyone asked him for something, he gave it to them.
 By the time he was married with children, he was giving away six hundred thousand coins worth of alms per day.
 His generosity was so legendary that when a neighboring kingdom suffered a drought and famine, he donated his auspicious white elephant, which brought rain wherever it went, to help them.
 The people of his own kingdom were furious over this, believing that ruin would soon befall them.
-Every citizen demanded that he be banished to Vankagiri mountain deep in the Himalayas for his terrible decision, and his father had no choice but to agree.
+Every citizen demanded that he be banished to Vankagiri mountain (Thai versions of the story usually call it Khao Wongkot, “Labyrinth Mountain”) deep in the Himalayan wilderness for his terrible decision, and his father had no choice but to agree.

 (4) Prince Vessantara rejected the idea that he had done anything wrong, but agreed to leave for the sake of harmony; and his wife, Maddi, chose to keep the family together and go with him.
 Before he had to depart the city, he spent all of his last day offering the “Gift of the Seven Hundreds,” which was giving away seven hundred of many kinds of things, from elephants, to cows, to slaves, to foods.
 1